GriffithUniLibrary/research-data-management/content/3-Ethics and research data.md

 - The 2018 Code outlines the expectations for the conduct of research in Australia or research conducted under the auspices of Australian institutions.
 - The 2018 Code specifies various responsibilities for researchers and institutions, some of which refer to responsible data management

-- **Principle 7**: ‘Accountability for the development, undertaking and reporting of research’.
-This section is so your reserach complies with relevant legislation, policies and guidelines and ensure good stewardship of public resources used to conduct research.

 The Code and the guide apply to all research conducted under the auspices of Australian institutions.
 Whilst Griffith University will also have specific institutional policies and processes capable of fulfilling the aim of this guide there are appropriate options for flexibility in the application of this content.